Vitamin B6 - Do Kids Need Vitamin B6 (Pyridoxine)?

 Skin problems: Clinical symptoms of severe vitamin B6 deficiency include several skin problems.
 Many studies have revealed that dermatitis (skin irritation), glossitis (inflammation of the tongue), and cheilosis (cracking and scaling of lip and mouth corners) are common responses to vitamin B6 deficiency.
 (1)

-How Much Vitamin B6 Do Your Kids Need per Day?
+How Much Vitamin B6 do Your Kids Need per day?

 Recommended dosage for vitamin B6 is provided in the Dietary Reference Intake (DRI) made by the Food and Nutrition Board (FNB).
 DRI defines the optimal amount of nutrients that a person requires per day.

-Age | Recommended Daily Amount in milligrams (mg) |
+Age | Recommended Daily Amount in Milligrams (mg) |

 0-6 months | 0.1 mg |